salvador-moreno/atope-breast-clustering-analysis/README.md

 # atope-breast-clustering-analysis
 A clustering analysis of the ATOPE+Breast Dataset (https://github.com/salvador-moreno/ATOPE-Breast)

+## Files
+---
+Two jupyter notebooks do the cleaning, preprocessing, and analysis of the ATOPE+Breast dataset.

+- **requirements.txt**: requirements for python virtual environment.
+- **1.cleaning_and_preprocessing.ipynb**: This notebook does the cleaning and preprocessing of the data.
+The output are the `demographics-clean.csv` and `records-clean.csv` files(although seeds are fixed, there might be issues with some random processess, hence slightly altering the final results.
+That is why all data are provided already clean).
+- **2.clustering_analysis.ipynb**: This notebook does the clustering analysis.
+The analysis is preceeded by a more usual analysis by treatment arm.

 ## Layered clustering
 ---
 The main results of this analysis are the different layers in which the variables are grouped: HRV, wellness, and normalized wellness.
 HRV is helpful to assess the physiological status of the patient, how well is she coping with training.